b3hr4d/cknft/README.md

 ## Our Solution

-ckNFT is a direct integration for users to bridge ICRC7-based NFTs flexibly to evm chains such as Bitfinity or Ethereum and to accept payment for them using cross chain token such as ckBTC.
+ckNFT is a direct integration for users to bridge ICRC7-based NFTs flexibly to evm chains such as Bitfinity or Ethereum using [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) standard. and to accept payment for them using cross chain token such as ckBTC.

 ## Prerequisites